-• There is a hole in the stone at low level to the right hand side of the porch.
+There is a hole in the stone at low level to the right hand side of the porch.

-Repointed shall be carried out using a basic regular Naturally Hydraulic Lime mortar; NHL 3.5 with a local sand.
+Re-pointing is advised using a basic regular Naturally Hydraulic Lime mortar; NHL 3.5 with a local sand.
 Samples of and mixtures of sand should be tested to ensure a match in colour and texture to the original mortar.
-Sample mortar to be approved by Architect.